ImColtonCurtis/LGH3/README.md

 # Let's Get High 3

-Welcome to Let's Get High 3, a minigame compilation for mobile devices, created by No Nothing!
+Welcome to "Let's Get High 3", a minigame compilation for mobile devices, created by No Nothing!

 ## Game Description